-Today we will be looking at the work by Artist Jane Dixon who is currently displaying work at the Fitzwilliam Museum.
+Artist Jane Dixon had an exhibition in 2016 at the Fitzwilliam Museum.
 She has drawn organic forms on to acetate and then contact printed them in the form of a photogram. http://www.janedixon.net/

 The Series (A selection of points) By Jane Dixon: